Search

 Challenges and Partnerships

-Rachael Brusic I was curious.
-Did you ever run into any difficulties in the early days of Zavikon.
+Rachael Brusic But I did—I was curious.
+Did you ever run into any difficulties in the early days of Zavikon?
 And kind of how did you address that?

 Tara May Having good partners makes all the difference, right?
 It’s really true.